lfurtkevicova/internship/README.md

 ####   September 2015 - Februry 2016

-✎ an interniship led by Ing.
+✎  an internship led by Ing.
 Martin Landa, Ph.D., chapter member of the Open Source Geospatial Foundation and member of the GRASS Project Steering Committee

 - switching from Windows to Linux platform
 - activities focused on open source GIS software
 - working with Git, Track, Sphinx, GRASS GIS, QGIS, PostGIS
 - closely working with GISMentors [1]-[7]
-- activities related to GIS.lab [8]
+- activities related to GIS.lab [8] [11]
 - creation of QGIS plugin to deal with Slovak cadastal data in GIS [9]
 - helping with issues for GIS subject designed for younger CVUT students
 - participating in subject 'An Introduction to spatial data processing'